WGL-2024/WGL_repo_2024/AP-protocol.md

 ### **Neighbor Response**

-When a neighbor node receives the query request, it processes it based on the following rules:
+When a neighbor node receives the flood request, it processes it based on the following rules:

-- If the query request was not received earlier, the node forwards the updated packet to its neighbors (except the one it received the query request from) decreasing the TTL by 1, otherwise set the TTL to 0.
+- If the flood request was not received earlier, the node forwards the updated packet to its neighbors (except the one it received the flood request from) decreasing the TTL by 1, otherwise set the TTL to 0.
 - If the TTL of the message is 0, build a `FloodResponse` and send it along the same path back to the initiator.

 ```rust